 If you want to get healthier, a standing desk converter like the Fully Cooper Standing Desk Converter can help.
 Or you can use a standing desk.

-You can read our best sit stand desk list.
+You can read our best sit-stand desk list.
 Or, check out our review of the best standing desk.

 Read on in our Jarvis Bamboo Standing Desk review to find out!

-Summary: The Jarvis Bamboo Standing desk is an extremely sturdy, beautifully designed standing desk that makes going from sit-to-stand as simple as a single button press…but all that convenience comes at a high cost.
+Summary: The Jarvis Bamboo Standing desk is an extremely sturdy, beautifully designed standing desk that makes going from sit-to-stand as simple as a single button press, but all that convenience comes at a high cost.
 In that case, you might want to compare Jarvis vs Autonomous desks first before buying anything.

 What We Liked

 What We Didn’t

 When we assembled our list of the Gadget Review’s best standing desks of 2016, we considered a number of different factors that make a good desk “stand” out from the rest.
 Ease of setup, functionality, features, and stability all come to mind, but what good is a standing desk if you’re not willing to show it off once in a while, too?